wolflikeshug/online-inventory-system-for-biological-lab/reading_data_in/README.txt

 In order to allow the sample database to be read, copy the excel file into your venv.
-Simple copy the excel file by right clicking, then right click on 'venv' and click paste.
+Simply copy the excel file by right clicking, then right click on 'venv' and click paste.

 NOTE: make sure to run requirements.txt in your venv prior to running.